-An applicant for, and holders of a (S)TC requesting a determination that a particular airframe/engine combination is a suitable type design for extended range operation, should apply to the Agency.
-The Agency will then initiate an assessment of the engine and airframe/engine combination in accordance with the criteria laid down in this chapter II and Appendix 1 & 2 of this AMC.
+An applicant for, and holders of a (S)TC requesting a determination that a particular airframe/engine combination is a suitable type design for extended range operation, should apply to the Agency EASA. the Agency EASA will then initiate an assessment of the engine and airframe/engine combination in accordance with the criteria laid down in this chapter II and Appendix 1 & 2 of in Appendices 1 and 2 to this AMC.